 - Proof of Concept (PoC): A proof of concept was created to validate the idea’s technical feasibility.

 2. Design (Design Framework, Application Architecture, and Prototype)

 At this stage, a design framework, software architecture, and a prototype were created.
-Each of the phases included:
+Each phase included:

 a.
 Design Framework

 The design framework included a collection of screen mockups for every stage of the user experience journey.
-This included a flowchart that helped visualize where each of the user-driven clicks leads.
+This included a flowchart that helped visualize where each user-driven click leads.

 b.
 Software Architecture